 Parent Partnership Services provide support and advice to parents whose children have Additional Learning Needs.
-We provide a free, confidential and impartial service for all parents and carers of children with Additional Learning Needs, and offer the advice, information and guidance necessary for you to make the right choices for your child.
+We provide a free and impartial service for all parents and carers of children with Additional Learning Needs, and offer the advice, information and guidance necessary for you to make the right choices for your child.
 Your school and Local Authority will also be able to give you information as to how to contact your local Parent Partnership Service.
 Support is also offered to families through a helpline (or this website, which provides information and advice for parents).

 Services offered by the ‘Parent Partnership Service’ include:

-• Confidential, accurate information, advice and support.
+• Impartial, accurate information, advice and support.

 • A listening ear for families to talk things through.